Introducing the Sutter blog

 Starting a business in Seattle in 1979 was in many ways no different than starting one today.
-There’s nothing like youthful exuberance mixed with naivete to propel us forward.
+There’s nothing like youthful exuberance mixed with naivete to propel a person forward.

-With a three-year background at a wood stove manufacturing company I was convinced that there were better products and a better way to bring them to the marketplace.
+After spending three years at a woodstove manufacturing company, I was convinced that there were better products and a better way to bring them to the marketplace.

-I soon learned that many of our customers were unfamiliar with the nature of wood heat and discovered that our real job was to inform them of how these products could be safely installed and operated.
-(Wood & Energy by Jay Shelton).
+I soon learned that many of our customers were unfamiliar with the nature of wood heat.
+I discovered that our real job was to inform them of how these products could be safely installed and operated.
 The need for reliable information presented in an understandable fashion has shaped our philosophy ever since.

-As more and more stoves came into use through the ‘80’s it was apparent that wood smoke and particulates from improper combustion were contributing to unhealthy air in our Emerald City.
+As more and more stoves came into use in the 1980s, it became apparent that wood smoke and particulates from improper combustion were contributing to unhealthy air in our Emerald City.
 As a result, woodstove manufacturers developed cleaner burning technology and we saw the evolution of gas-fired stoves and fireplaces.
-Today, you can see the evidence of this technology in a broad selection of products with both fuel choices. (product shots?)
+Today, you can see the evidence of this technology in a broad selection of products with both fuel choices.

 A condensed history like this makes me feel a bit underwhelmed by what we have accomplished over the years.
-However, from 2 people in 1979 we now number 25 and believe that more growth is in our future.
-I hope this wasn’t too boring for you.
-My goal is to share more of our insights and experiences with you as this blog continues.
+However, from 2 people in 1979 to 25 people today, we believe that more growth is in our future.